monterail/guidelines/git.md

 * When deploying on staging multiple features, use throw-away `staging` branch.

   Also, enable the [`rerere` git feature](http://git-scm.com/2010/03/08/rerere.html), to remember and replay resolved merge conflicts.

-## Conventions

-* Feature branch: `feature/name`
-* Hotfix branch: `hotfix/name` or `hotfix/bugid` (from ticket system like redmine)
-* Realease branch: `release/version`
-* Multi word branch name: `really-long-branch-name`
-* Use `fix: ` prefix for fix commits.
-Don't use any other form of the "fix" word.

-  (it's the only form that can be used for commit messages like "fix: statistic on home page polluted by google bot")

-* Begin git messages from big letter.
-Don't use dot at the end.

-  Sample: `fix: Very important thing, closes #42`

-## Todo

-* describe squashing
-* introduce versioning convention
-* anything more?